 2012 – 2015

-For the first time, the logo designers have placed the inscription in one line.
+For the first time, the logo designers have placed the inscription on a single line.
 To do this, they had to stretch the mountain landscape so that the background was not empty.
 But the font has hardly changed.

 2015 – today

 In 2015, the brewery brand received a new visual identity.
 The style is dominated by minimalism: the mountains in the Coors Light logo look like two gray triangles merged.
-The first word from the brand name is written across the graphic icon and partially goes beyond it, and the second is next to it, in the same line.
+The first word of the brand name is written across the graphic icon, extending slightly beyond it, and the second is positioned next to it on the same line.
 At the same time, for “LIGHT,” a straight dark gray font with cut ends of the letters “L,” “G,” and “T” is used.
 The developer of this design is Turner Duckworth.
-He also created the design for the packaging of an alcoholic drink.
+He also designed the packaging for an alcoholic drink.

 Font and Colors